excellagun/cs476Project/README.md

-# CS-476-Project
+# CS 476 - Personal Budget Tracker

-Personal Project Tracker Website
+The Personal Budget Tracker is a web-based application designed to help individuals and families manage their finances more effectively